Christopher P. Costa: Background

 Costa was 10 years old when the Munich massacre at the 1972 Olympics happened.
 He identified that moment as partly inspiring his decision to go into intelligence, special operations, and counterterrorism work.
-Costa grew up in Natick, Massachusetts and graduated from Natick High School in 1980; he was inducted into Natick High School’s Wall of Achievement in 2005.
+Costa grew up in Natick, Massachusetts and graduated from Natick High School in 1980; he was inducted into Natick High School's Wall of Achievement in 2005.

 In 1984, Costa graduated with B.A. in Criminal Justice from Norwich University.

 In 2002, he earned an M.A. in Strategic Intelligence from American Military University, and in 2006 he earned an M.A. in National Security and Strategic Studies from the U.S. Naval War College.

 Career

 During his 34-year long government career, he spent 25 years in counterintelligence, human intelligence, and with special operations forces in the US Army.
 During that time, he was deployed to Panama, Bosnia, Afghanistan, and Iraq.

 His career began in 1984 when he was commissioned in the US Army where he served in infantry and intelligence until 2009.
 As his roles and responsibilities increased, he took on positions such as Chief of Human and Counterintelligence for U.S. Central Command (USCENTCOM) and the Commander of a Theater Special Operations Task Force for Special Operations Command Central (SOCCENT).

 From May 2009 until December 2015, Costa was with the Naval Special Warfare Development Group, where he was the first civilian squadron deputy director.

 For the next two years, Costa served as Program Director of the Operations Directorate with United States Special Operations Command (USSOCOM).

 He spent a year (Jan 2017-Jan 2018) as the Special Assistant to the President and Senior Director for Counterterrorism at the National Security Council, focused on coordinating counterterrorism policy, strategy, and on hostage response and recovery activities.

 Costa has been the director of the International Spy Museum in Washington, DC since 2018.

 He is currently an adjunct associate professor at the Security Studies Program & Center for Security Studies, Edward A. Walsh School of Foreign Service, Georgetown University.
-He is also on the Advisory Council of Hostage US and is on the Board of Directors for the Foley Foundation.
+He is also on the Advisory Council of Hostage US and is on the board of directors for the Foley Foundation.

-Awards and Honors
+Awards and honors

-In May 2013, Costa was inducted into the United States Special Operations Command’s (USSOCOM) Commando Hall of Honor.
+In May 2013, Costa was inducted into the United States Special Operations Command's (USSOCOM) Commando Hall of Honor.
 He has two Bronze Stars for human intelligence work in Afghanistan, as well as the Defense Superior Service Medal and the Legion of Merit.
+In 2024, he was awarded the James W. Foley American Hostage Freedom Award.